 A configurable system supervisor (watchdog) in a separate VM can monitor the behavior of specific applications and intervene if the system does not respond properly.

 Guest operating systems run independently of each other on the software VM in COQOS Hypervisor SDK.
-In this way, the partitioning is able to function as a firewall, offering protection from outside attacks.
+In this way, the partitioning functions as a firewall, offering protection from outside attacks.

 Integrating AUTOSAR seamlessly

-COQOS Hypervisor SDK contains a CAN Gateway (COQOSAR) which is integrated in a VM dedicated for this:
+COQOS Hypervisor SDK contains a CAN Gateway (COQOSAR) which is integrated in a VM, that

-• It enables seamless integration of the ECU running COQOS Hypervisor SDK into the in-vehicle network
+• Enables seamless integration of the ECU running COQOS Hypervisor SDK into the in-vehicle network

-• It offers the fastest option for installing standard AUTOSAR-compliant automotive services such as diagnostics
+• Offers the fastest option for installing standard AUTOSAR-compliant automotive services such as diagnostics

-• It makes it possible to use AUTOSAR software components that implement real-time applications.
+• Makes it possible to use AUTOSAR software components that implement real-time applications

 Saving time and money

 Using open source software makes it possible to reuse software systems from the field of consumer electronics.
-This reduces R&D costs and shortens the time required to development.
+This reduces R&D costs and shortens the time required for development.